SMARTDATASYSTEMSLLC/generator-sds-angular/README.md

 * 2/10/2014 - v2.1.1 - Fix for the directive spec file named with a .less extension.
 * 1/06/2014 - v2.1.0 - Nice enhancements for unit testing.
 Specs are now placed in the same directory as the component they're testing.
 Additionally, unit tests are now run during `grunt server` allowing for an easy and efficient test-driven workflow.
 * 12/30/2013 - v2.0.0 - Big Update.
 Angular 1.2 and Bootstrap 3.
 Newer versions of Angular UI, Font Awesome, and JQuery.
 Lodash was replaced with Underscore.
 Lots of other small changes.
-* 9/06/2013 - V1.0.4 - Fixed templating issue with generated specs for `yo cg-angular:service` subgenerator.
+* 9/06/2013 - V1.0.4 - Fixed templating issue with generated specs for `yo sds-angular:service` subgenerator.
 * 8/29/2013 - V1.0.3 - Renamed `/lib` back to `/bower_components` as clarity trumps brevity.
 Renamed `/bin` to `/dist`.
 Fixed spelling error in generated directive's js template location.
 Moved up to later version of `yeoman-generator` dependency to solve "Cannot read bold of undefined" error coming from Yeoman.
 JSHint options now read from `.jshintrc`.
 And more small stuff.
 * 7/08/2013 - V1.0.2 - Added utf8 charset to index.html.
 Fix for "EMFile, too many open files" on `grunt watch` by no longer watching the `lib` folder.
 * 6/20/2013 - v1.0.1 - Fixed a ton of known issues.
 Replaced `grunt-regarde` with `grunt-contrib-watch`.
 Fixed and tweaked the unit test specs and `grunt test`.
 Fixed issues with the build.
 Generator is now ready for real use.